Vaccines in the developing world

 Infectious diseases in the developing world

-Prof G Dennis Shanks is responsible for ensuring that Australian soldiers who travel around the world are immunised to protect those who they meet in foreign countries and they are immunised to be protected from infectious diseases they will encounter overseas.
+Prof G Dennis Shanks is responsible for ensuring that Australian soldiers who travel around the world are immunised to protect them against infections that they may meet at home or in foreign countries

-Anytime humanity is disrupted through war, there is almost always one or more pandemics that emerge from it.
+Anytime society is disrupted through war, there can be one or more epidemics that emerge

-Prof Shanks explores very interesting cases here in the pacific and explores the fascinating flu results from the World War 1.
+Prof Shanks explores important and interesting diseases here and in the Pacific, and explains the fascinating flu pandemic which started during World War 1

 Class workshop

 Choose one of the countries below.
-Your teach will make sure that at all countries are included.
+Your teacher will make sure that most countries are included

 Describe what it would be like to live in the community your have selected